SK53/indicia-docs/site-building/iform/customising-page-functionality.rst

 To include your own JavaScript files, you need to create a .js file and place it in the folder ``sites\all\modules\iform\client_helpers\prebuilt_forms\js``.
-The file should be called node.nid.js where nid is the node id of the Drupal page your form is on.
+The file should be called node.\ *nid*\ .js where *nid* is the node id of the Drupal page your form is on.

 Your JavaScript code can use the `jQuery <http://jquery.com>`_ library version 1.3.2 which is linked in to all Indicia powered forms.

-In addition, developers of prebuilt forms can provide JavaScript? that is added to the page for all instances of a particular form by creating a file called sites\all\modules\iform\client_helpers\prebuilt_forms\js\form-name.js, replacing form-name with the name of the form.
+In addition, developers of prebuilt forms can provide JavaScript that is added to the page for all instances of a particular form by creating a file called *form-name*\ .js, replacing
+*form-name* with the name of the form.
 For example you will find a file called verification_1.js in this location which runs for all instances of the verification_1.php form.